7 M&A Valuation Methods: Calculate a Companies True Worth

 Unlike goodwill, these intangible assets are more straightforward to quantify and are typically recorded when acquired.

-2. Goodwill: Paying for Reputation
+2. Goodwill in M&A: Paying for Reputation

 Goodwill reflects the premium buyers are willing to pay beyond the fair value of the company’s identifiable assets, both tangible and intangible.
 It represents non-separable factors such as reputation, loyal customers, brand strength, and market leadership.